David Caldwell (nose tackle)

-David Anthony Caldwell (born February 28, 1965) is an American former professional football nose tackle in the National Football League (NFL) and the Arena Football League (AFL).
+David Anthony Caldwell (born February 28, 1965) is an American former professional football player who was a nose tackle in the National Football League (NFL) and the Arena Football League (AFL).
+He played college football for the TCU Horned Frogs.

 Early life

 Caldwell was born in Bay City, Texas.

 Career

 Caldwell played with the Green Bay Packers during the 1987 NFL season.
 He played at the collegiate level at Texas Christian University.
 Caldwell re-signed with the Buffalo Destroyers on March 22, 2002.